R&D Tax Credits for Startups – What You Need to Know

 2. Determine the Average Qualified Expenses: Calculate 50% of the average qualified expenses over the past three years.
 If you lack QREs for the previous three years, use 6% of your current year’s QREs as the credit.

 3. Calculate the Credit Amount: Apply 14% to the QREs that exceed the 50% threshold of the average qualified expenses.
-If the threshold calculation is not possible due to a lack of prior data, use the 6% credit rate.
+If the threshold calculation is impossible due to a lack of prior data, use the 6% credit rate.

 Startup Qualifying Research Expenditures